5 Benefits of Social Media for Small Businesses

 Over the past few years, social media has evolved from a fun way to share cat photos and keep in touch with high school friends to an indispensable part of our daily lives.
-And if you’re responsible for marketing a business, it’s also become an invaluable tool.
+And if you’re responsible for marketing a business, the benefits of social media are invaluable to your marketing strategies.

 Businesses across virtually every industry, both B2C and B2B, use platforms like Facebook, Twitter, and Instagram to grow their brand awareness and reach new customers.
 However, for companies with limited time and resources for marketing, social media is often put on the backburner.